dhall-lang/dhall-lang/standard/binary.md

 ... and replacing `*` with the protocol version string of the expression to encode.

-Also, the encoding uses tags less than 24 for language features that can survive `β`-normalization (such as a function type) since those tags fit in one byte.
-Language features that don't survive normalization (such as a `let` expression) use tags of 24 or above.
+The encoding logic includes several optimizations for more compactly encoding expressions that are fully resolved and αβ-normalized because expressions are fully interpreted before they are hashed or cached.
+For example, the encoding uses tags less than 24 for language features that survive both import resolution and normalization (such as a function type) since those tags fit in one byte.
+Language features that don't survive full interpretation (such as a `let` expression or an import) use tags of 24 or above.
+Similarly, the encoding using a more compact representation for variables named `_` because no other variable names remain after α-normalization.

+Do not construe these optimizations to mean that you need to resolve imports or αβ-normalize expressions.
+You may encode or decode expressions that have not been resolved in any way.

 ### Variables

 The binary representation encodes variables as compactly as possible, because:

-* They occur frequently in Dhall expressions
+* Variables occur frequently in Dhall expressions
-* Built-in constants are encoded the same as free variables
+* Built-in constants occur frequently and they are encoded as free variables

-A variable named `"_"` is encoded as its index, using the smallest numeric representation available:
+Encode a variable named `"_"` as its index, using the smallest numeric representation available: